AWfarmD/Engineering/Proposal.md

 ### Engineering Project Proposal ###

-**Purpose:** To build an end to end used car price application and help used car buyers/sellers to determine how much their cars worth based on the cars' features.
+**Purpose:** To build an end to end used car price prediction application and help used car buyers/sellers to determine how much their cars worth based on the cars' features.

 **Dataset:** Car sale price and features from cars.com will be scraped.
 Sale price is the target, and features could be: car year, make, mileage per gallon, total mileage, drivetrain, fuel type, transmission, engine type, number of entertainment features, and number of safety features.